-Name lcon Meaning High Air (Alarm) HIGH The air pressure to the machine is too high to operate pneumatic systems.
-The machine will not operate until the condition is corrected.
-You may need to install a regulator at the machine's air input.
-Pendant E-Stop [EMERGENCY STOP] on the pendant has been pressed.
+Name lcon Meaning APC E-Stop [EMERGENCY STOP] on the pallet changer has been pressed.
 This icon disappears when [EMERGENCY STOP] is released.
-APC E-Stop 2 [EMERGENCY STOP] on the pallet changer has been pressed.
-This icon disappears when [EMERGENCY STOP] is released.
 Tool Changer E-Stop 3 [EMERGENCY STOP] on the tool changer cage has been pressed.
 This icon disappears when [EMERGENCY STOP] is released.
 Auxiliary E-Stop [EMERGENCY STOP] on an auxiliary device has been pressed.
 This icon disappears when [EMERGENCY STOP] is released.
 Remote Jog Handle-XL (RJH-XL) E-Stop R [EMERGENCY STOP] on the RJH-XL has been pressed.
 This icon disappears when [EMERGENCY STOP] is released.

-Name Icon Meaning Single Blk SINGLE BLOCK mode is active.
+Single Blk SINGLE BLOCK mode is active.
 The control executes programs (1) block at a time.
 Press [CYCLE START] to execute the next block.
 Tool Life (Warning) The tool life remaining is below Setting 240, or the current tool is the last one in its tool group.

-Tool Life (Alarm) The tool or tool group has expired, and no replacement tools are available.
+Name lcon Meaning Tool Life (Alarm) The tool or tool group has expired, and no replacement tools are available.
 Opt Stop OPTIONAL STOP is active.
 The control stops the program at each M01 command.
-Blk Delete (×) BLOCK DELETE is active.
+Blk Delete BLOCK DELETE is active.
 When Block Delete is On, the control ignores (does not execute) the code following a Forward Slash (/), on that same line.
 TC Door Open The side-mount tool changer door is open.

-Name lcon Meaning TC Manual Mode This icon appears when the tool carousel is in manual mode via the auto/manual switch.
+TC Manual Mode This icon appears when the tool carousel is in manual mode via the auto/manual switch.
 This swich is only on machines with tool cages.
 TL CCW The side-mount tool changer carousel is rotating counter-clockwise.

-TL CW The side-mount tool changer carousel is rotating clockwise.
+Name lcon Meaning TL CW The side-mount tool changer carousel is rotating clockwise.
 Tool Change A tool change is in progress.
 Tool Unclamped The tool in the spindle is unclamped.
 Probe The probe system is active.

-Name Icon Meaning Conveyor Fwd The conveyor is active and moving forward.
+Conveyor Fwd The conveyor is active and moving forward.
 Conveyor Rev The conveyor is active and moving in reverse.

-TSC The Through-Spindle Coolant (TSC) system is active. ТАВ The Tool Air Blast (TAB) system is active.
+Name lcon Meaning TSC The Through-Spindle Coolant (TSC) system is active. ТАВ The Tool Air Blast (TAB) system is active.
 Air Blast The Auto Air Gun is active.

-Name lcon Meaning

 HIL Light Indicates the optional High Intensity Lights (HIL) are turned ON and the doors are open.
 Duration is determined by Setting 238.
 Coolant The main coolant system is active.
+Spindle Bearing Over heat Spindle Bearing Over heat.